-Mandy Smoker Broaddus has over 15 years’ experience working toward social justice, equity, inclusivity and cultural responsiveness, particularly in the realm of American Indian education.
+Mandy Smoker Broaddus has nearly 20 years’ experience working toward social justice, equity, inclusivity and cultural responsiveness, particularly in the realm of American Indian education.

 She has served at the tribal college, K-12 and state education agency levels across her home state of Montana where she is an enrolled member of the Assiniboine and Sioux tribes of the Fort Peck reservation.
 Her leadership of the Schools of Promise initiative led to the development of a new model for improving Montana’s lowest performing schools, which were all located on a reservation in Montana.
 She also led the state’s Indian Education for All work that served as a model for many other states seeking to include American Indian identity, culture and history in their educational systems.